sxgcase/GEDet/README.md

 In the above two load functions, an augmented graph adjacency matrix A_L is saved and directly loaded.
 The pre-trained results are saved in GEDet/processed/

-GEDet now has a web interface availabel.
+GEDet now has a web interface available.
 The web interface is：
 https://gdet.hcma.repl.co/